-Every year, our church hears testimonies from those who will join our leadership team.
-Each person shares how they came to know Christ personally.
-One by one, they all answer the same question Christ asked the disciples: “Who do you say I am?”
-Time and time again, in reflecting on and sharing their faith journey, strong men will tear up.
-It’s the overwhelming and inexpressible joy of remembering that God saved me.
+As a full-time pastor, our leadership team would share how they came to know Christ personally.
+Each one answered the same question Christ asked the disciples: “Who do you say I am?”
+Time and time again, in reflecting on and sharing their faith journey, strong men would tear up.
+It was the overwhelming and inexpressible joy of remembering that God saved me.
 As much as they wanted to run from God, do things their own way – God saved them.

-Many have glimpsed part of the picture in regard to what Jesus did – preaching, performing miracles, and ultimately dying on the cross for our sins.
-And three days later He rose from the dead.
+Many have glimpsed part of the picture in regard to what Jesus did – preaching, performing miracles, only to ultimately die on the cross for our sins and rise from the dead three days later.
 But, what does that mean to us personally?
 It means being made right with God.
 It means freedom from trying to be good enough in God’s eyes.
 It means a life transformed.
 Jesus transforms us into new creations, ones not burdened by our past, our failures, and our regrets.
 He transforms us from sinner to saint—not by anything that we do, but by what Jesus has done on the cross.